Skip navigation

 Why the Procedure is Performed

-Your doctor may recommend this procedure if you have:
+Your surgeon may recommend this procedure if you have:

-• Back pain that continues or gets worse, even after surgery to correct it
+• Back pain that continues or gets worse, even after treatment (that may include surgery) to correct it

 • Complex regional pain syndrome (CRPS)